gruntwork-io/infrastructure-as-code-testing-talk/examples/web-service/README.md

 1. Install [Terraform](https://www.terraform.io/) and make sure it's on your `PATH`.
 1. Install [Golang](https://golang.org/), minimum version `1.13`.
 1. `cd test`
-1. To run the unit test for this example: `go test -v -timeout 15m -run '^TestStaticWebsiteUnit$'`
+1. To run the unit test for this example: `go test -v -timeout 15m -run '^TestWebServiceUnit$'`
 1. To run the integration test for this example: `go test -v -timeout 15m -run '^TestProxyAppIntegration$'`
 1. To run the integration test with test stages for this example: `go test -v -timeout 15m -run '^TestProxyAppIntegrationWithStages$'`